Delving into Inter-Image Invariance for Unsupervised Visual Representations: Introduction

-Some typical ``intra-image'' transformations, including random cropping, resizing, flipping and color distortion, are shown in Figure~\ref{fig:teaser}.
+Some typical ``intra-image'' transformations, including random cropping, resizing, flipping and color distortion, are shown in Fig.~\ref{fig:teaser}.
 Clearly, it is challenging to design convincing transformations to faithfully cover all the natural variances existing in natural images.
 Hence, it remains an open question whether the existing form of transformations can sufficiently lead to our ideal representations, which should be invariant to viewpoints, occlusions, poses, instance-level or subclass-level differences.
 Such variances naturally exist between pairs of instances belonging to the same semantic class.
 However, it is challenging to exploit such ``inter-image'' invariance in the context of unsupervised learning since no pair annotations are available.
 Clustering is a plausible solution to derive such pseudo-labels for contrastive learning.
-For instance, LA~\cite{zhuang2019local} adopted off-the-shelf clustering to obtain pseudo-labels to constitute ``inter-image'' candidates.
-Nevertheless, the performance still falls behind state-of-the-art intra-image based methods.
-We believe there exist details that might have been overlooked, if resolved, shall make the usefulness of inter-image invariance learning more pronounced than it currently does.
+For instance, LA~\citep{zhuang2019local} adopted off-the-shelf clustering to obtain pseudo-labels to constitute ``inter-image'' candidates.
+Nevertheless, the performance still falls behind state-of-the-art intra-image invariance learning methods.
+We believe there exist details that might have been ignored, if resolved, shall make the usefulness of inter-image invariance learning more pronounced than it currently does.

-In this work, we carefully investigate the usefulness of inter-image invariance from three major aspects:
+In this work, we go back to basics and systematically investigate the effects of inter-image invariance from three major aspects:

 \textbf{1) Pseudo-label maintenance}.
-Owing to expensive computational cost, global clustering adopted in DeepCluster~\cite{caron2018deep} and LA~\cite{zhuang2019local} can only be performed sparsely every several training epochs.
+Owing to expensive computational cost, global clustering adopted in prior works~\citep{caron2018deep,zhuang2019local,li2021prototypical} can only be performed sparsely every several training epochs.
 Hence, it inevitably produces stale labels relative to the rapidly updated network.
 To re-assign pseudo-labels continuously and instantly, we consider mini-batch $k$-means in place of global $k$-means by integrating the label and centroid update steps into each training iteration.
 In this way, clustering and network update are simultaneously undertaken, yielding more reliable pseudo-labels.